ur-tcs/programming-2-ex-9/README.md

 ## Sequential, Parallel or Concurrent?

 Let us start by those three notions.
 For you, what is the difference between sequentiality, parallelism and concurrency?
 Can you find an example of something (a program, a real-life situation) that is parallel but not concurrent, and vice-versa?
-Can you draw a sequential, a parallel and a concurrent execution of a program (please specify the number of precesses, the shared ressources, etc)?
-Can a program have those tree characteristics at the same time?
-Which combination are allowed?
+Can you draw a sequential, a parallel and a concurrent execution of a program (please specify the number of processes, the shared ressources, etc)?
+Can a program have those three characteristics at the same time?
+Which combinations are allowed?

 <details>
   <summary>Solution</summary>

 * In a sequential execution, every action is executed one after the other.
 * Parallelism refers to the *behaviour of the program at running time*.
 In a parallel execution (with more than one process), the two processes are working at the exact same time.
 * Concurrency refers to the *conceptual* part of a program.
-In a concurrent execution (with more than one process accessing a shared ressource), different process are working on the same shared ressource.
+In a concurrent execution (with more than one process accessing a shared ressource), different processes are working on the same shared ressource.

 ![seq-conc](seq-conc.png)